Prouk/Moujin/README.md

 To get the project set up:

-1. Setup Chi Router
-2. Setup Templ for Templates
+1. Setup Templ for Templates
-3. Setup Tailwind CSS for Styling
+2. Setup Tailwind CSS for Styling

 ## Running Tests